Batking74/Digital_Calculator_Project/README.md

 ### Description
 This was just a fun practice project (2021)
-Building a simple calculator using the technologies I taught myself.
+Building a simple calculator using the technologies I Learned myself.

 ![Image of Naz's Calculator Project](./Calculator_project.png)